Sparkster: Rocket Knight Adventures 2: Legacy

 A Sparkster comic based on the game was written by Nigel Kitching in the UK-made Sonic the Comic.
 In an interview, Kitching said that Sparkster was the easiest game to adapt into a story, due to it being similar to the Sonic the Hedgehog games.
-He was working on a second Sparkster story, but the plan was dropped when Fleetway were unable to obtain permission from Konami to use the character.
+He was working on a second Sparkster story, but the plan was dropped when Fleetway was unable to obtain permission from Konami to use the character.

+The 2010 revival of the series, Rocket Knight, takes place 15 years after the events of this game.